tomleccese/convenience-store-orig/README.md

 The `replenish()` method will populate the list of `Product` on the `Inventory`.

 2. `List<Product> list()` - returns an unmodifiable `List<Product>` representing the `Product` inside the `Inventory`.

+* **Note**: Pay attention to what class you'll use to represent prices and quantity...

 ## Part 2.
 Cash Register